Einstürzende Neubauten

 Einstürzende Neubauten (/de/, 'Collapsing New Buildings') is a German experimental music group, formed in West Berlin in 1980.
 The band currently comprises founding members Blixa Bargeld (lead vocals, guitar, keyboard) and N.U.
 Unruh (custom-made instruments, percussion, vocals), plus Jochen Arbeit (guitar, vocals), and Rudolph Moser (custom-built instruments, percussion, vocals), who both joined the line-up in 1997.
+In 2026, Josefine Lukschy joined the band as the bass player.

 One of their trademarks is the use of custom-built instruments, predominantly made out of scrap metal and building tools, and noises, in addition to standard musical instruments.
 Their early albums were unremittingly harsh, with Bargeld's vocals shouted and screamed above a din of banging and scraping metal percussion.
 Subsequent recordings found the group's sound growing somewhat more conventional, yet still containing many unorthodox elements.

 History

 1980s

 On 1 April 1980, Einstürzende Neubauten made their first appearance, at the Moon Club in West Berlin.
 This first lineup featured Beate Bartel and Gudrun Gut, Blixa Bargeld, and N.U.
 Unruh.
 The two female members, Bartel and Gut - who had also been members of the underground band Mania D - left Einstürzende Neubauten after a short period, founding Liaisons Dangereuses and Malaria! respectively.

 In 1981, 15 year old sound technician and multi-instrumentalist Alexander Hacke (alias Alexander von Borsig) and percussionist F.M.
 Einheit (from the Hamburg band Abwärts) joined Einstürzende Neubauten, and they released their first LP, Kollaps ("Collapse"), a mixture of rough punk tunes and industrial noises.
 The industrial noises were obtained from self-made music machines, electronics, and found objects such as metal plates.
 The live performances with Einheit in the 1980s included much metal banging and destruction on stage.

 During their first German tour, Mark Chung (previously the bass player with Abwärts) joined the group of musicians.
 This lineup lasted nearly 15 years.

 In 1983, Einstürzende Neubauten recorded their second album, Zeichnungen des Patienten O. T. ("Drawings of Patient O.T.").
 The title came from a 1974 book by Leo Navratil, describing the drawings of Oswald Tschirtner.
 The band also appeared as guest performers on Fad Gadget's "Collapsing New People" 7" single's B-side track Spoil The Child, recorded at Hansa Tonstudio, Berlin in November 1983.

 Also in 1983, Bargeld joined The Birthday Party (featuring Nick Cave and Mick Harvey) in the studio, appearing as a guitarist on their track "Mutiny in Heaven".
 That group soon disbanded, but Bargeld became a longtime member of one of the bands that sprang from it, Nick Cave and the Bad Seeds (again featuring Cave and Harvey).
 Bargeld remained a full-time member of both Einstürzende Neubauten and Nick Cave and the Bad Seeds until 2003, when he quit the Bad Seeds in order to focus on Einstürzende Neubauten.